jimmyt1988/unit-testing-unreal-engine/5.2/readme.md

 ### Assert

-Here, you can use the [https://docs.unrealengine.com/4.26/en-US/API/Runtime/Core/Misc/FAutomationTestBase/}(following methods) to make assertions about the results:
+Here, you can use the [following methods](https://docs.unrealengine.com/4.26/en-US/API/Runtime/Core/Misc/FAutomationTestBase/) to make assertions about the results:

 - TestEqual
 - TestEqualInsensitive